LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 You can also use the *Loop Caregiver* -> `Settings` screen to modify:

 * Units used for glucose display: `mg/dL` or `mmol/L`
-* Include the &nbsp;* *Loop* * forecast display on the Timeline chart as well as the Glucose chart of the main display (`Show Prediction` is turned off in the graphic above)
+* Include the *Loop* forecast display on the Timeline chart as well as the Glucose chart of the main display (`Show Prediction` is turned off in the graphic above)

 ### Issue Remote Commands with *Loop Caregiver*